-2.2.1 Environmental concern, awareness of eco-labels and willingness-to-pay

-Environmental concern is viewed as a general attitude that relates to consumers' cognitive and affective evaluations of the attitude object 'environmental protection' (Bamberg, 2003; Momberg et al., 2012).
-It reflects the extent to which consumers are aware of problems regarding the environment, worries about threats to the environment, the consequences of such threats for the environment, and the lack of human action to protect the environment for future generations (Dunlap & Jones, 2002; Shen, 2012).
+2.2.1 Environmental concern, awareness of ecolabels and willingness to pay reflects the extent to which consumers are aware of problems regarding the environment, worries about threats to the environment, the consequences of such threats for the environment, and the lack of human action to protect the environment for future generations (Dunlap & Jones, 2002; Shen, 2012).
 Extant research shows that environmentally concerned consumers try to adapt their buying behaviour, seek products which have a lesser impact on the environment, and are willing to pay for such products (Cerri et al., 2018; Testa et al., 2020; de Canio et al., 2021; Sadiq et al., 2021).
-Eco-labels are important informational cues, which provide information on environmental impacts of products; therefore, they act as important sources of information for environmentally concerned consumers during their purchase decision-making process and additionally provides level of assurance (Testa et al., 2015, 2020; Lee et al., 2020).
+Eco-labels are important informational cues, which provide information on environmental impacts of products; therefore, they act as important sources of information for environmentally concerned consumers during their purchase decision-making process and additionally provide a level of assurance (Lee et al., 2020; Testa et al., 2015, 2020).
 Therefore, we hypothesise: